golovpeter/salary_calulator/README.md

-# Salary calculator
+## Salary calculator

-calculator to predict your future salary
+Calculator to predict your future salary